xmos/lib_sw_pll/doc/generating_lut_guide.rst

  - The `register_setup.h` PLL configuration file will be generated.
  - A graphical view of the LUT settings `sw_pll_range.png` showing index vs. output frequency is generated.
  - A time domain simulation of the PI loop showing the response to steps and out of range reference inputs is run.
- - A graphical view of the simulation is saved to `pll_step_response.png`
+ - A graphical view of the simulation is saved to `pll_step_response.png`.
+ - A wave file containing a 1kHz modulated tone for offline analysis.
+Note that `ppm_shifts` will need to be set to `()` otherwise it will contain the injected PPM deviations as part of the step response test.
+ - A zoomed in log FFT plot of the 1kHz tone to see how the LUT frequency steps affect a pure tone.
+The same note applies as the above item.
  - A summary report of the PLL range is printed to the console.

 The directory listing following running of `sw_pll_sim.py` should look as follows::